MBLEx Pass Rate 2026: The Data Behind the 30% Failure Rate

 The takeaway: If you are a first-time candidate, the single most important thing you can do is pass on your first attempt.
 The data strongly suggests that failing once makes passing significantly harder -- not because the exam changes, but because the psychological and strategic disadvantages compound.

-The MBLEx uses Computer Adaptive Testing (CAT), which means the exam adapts to your ability level in real time.
+The MBLEx uses a fixed-length Computer Adaptive Testing (CAT) format, as confirmed by the official FSMTB Candidate Handbook.
+This means the exam adapts to your ability level in real time while always delivering exactly 100 questions.
 Understanding how this works eliminates much of the mystery and anxiety around the testing experience.

 MBLEx Exam Format at a Glance